Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 6. color – i love neutrals with a pop of color here and there

 I usually choose things based on whether I can picture them going with other clothes I already have in my closet.
 It’s sort of like when I see the article of clothing and instantly know what to pair it with.
-Usually if the piece lacks versatility, I don’t end up buying it :)posted over 3 years ago
+Usually if the piece lacks versatility, I don’t end up buying it :)posted about 4 years ago

 I go for amusement.
 If I find myself completely distracted by an item, I usually have to get it.
-I’m all about waiting before I buy something just to see if I really want it… unless I fall in love on the spot, which is rare.posted over 3 years ago
+I’m all about waiting before I buy something just to see if I really want it… unless I fall in love on the spot, which is rare.posted about 4 years ago

 Usually I ask someone if they could see me wearing something like that – That’s why I always bring someone with me when I shop.
-It helped me a lot.posted over 3 years ago
+It helped me a lot.posted about 4 years ago

 1. Find something I like on a rack